AgnieszkaMucha/ProbabilityStatistics/index.md

 # Introduction to probability, statistics and data handling

 ### Lectures
-Lectures are held on Wednesdays at 9:40  till 11:10 in room 225 bulding D10 (Reymonta 19).
+Lectures are held on Wednesdays at 9:40  till 11:10 in room 225 building D10 (Reymonta 19).
 First meeting: 6th of October, see Unitime.

 ### Tutorials
-Wednesdays at 11:20 till 12:50 in in room 225 bulding D10 (Reymonta 19).
+Wednesdays at 11:20 till 12:50 in in room 225 building D10 (Reymonta 19).
 First meeting: 6th of October, see Unitime.

 - Assigments [Basic probability](/FILES/Tutorial_1.pdf)
 - Assigments [Conditional probability](/FILES/Tutorial_2.pdf)